Difference in Differences with Time-Varying Covariates: Identification

+The intuition for part (1) of \Cref{thm:1} is relatively straightforward.
+Under the conditional parallel trends assumption and when covariates evolve exogenously, one can recover the ATT by (i) taking the path of outcomes experienced by the treated group and adjusting it by the path of outcomes experienced by the untreated group (conditional on $X_{t^*}$, $X_{t^*-1}$, and $Z$) and then (ii) accounting for differences in the distribution of $X_{t^*}$, $X_{t^*-1}$, and $Z$ across groups.
+This result is very similar to existing results with time invariant covariates (e.g., \citet{heckman-ichimura-todd-1997}) as well as \citet{lechner-2011}).

-\end{proposition} The proof of \Cref{prop:att} is provided in \Cref{app:proofs}.
-At a a high level, the arguments to show this result are closely related to existing work on difference-in-differences such as \citet{heckman-ichimura-smith-todd-1998,abadie-2005} where the main difference is that we carefully distinguish between time-varying and time-invariant covariates.
-The result says that the $ATT$ can be recovered in the setting that we consider by comparing the mean path of outcomes experienced by the treated relative to the path of outcomes that the treated group would have experienced if it had not participated in the treatment.
-Under the conditional parallel trends assumption, the latter counterfactual path of untreated potential outcomes can be recovered by taking the path of outcomes conditional on time-varying and time-invariant covariates for the untreated group (under the conditional parallel trends assumption, this is the same path of outcomes that treated units with those same characteristics would have experienced absent the treatment) and then averaging it over the distribution of covariates for the treated group (this step allows for the distribution of time-varying and time-invariant covariates to be systematically different for the treated group relative to the untreated group).
-We note that the conditional expectation in the second term, $\E[\Delta Y_{t^*}|X_{t^*},X_{t^*-1},Z,D=0]$ may, in many applications, be challenging to estimate though we defer these estimation issues to \Cref{sec:estimation}.
+The intuition for part (2) is somewhat more complicated.
+The term $\E[\Delta Y_{t^*}|X_{t^*},X_{t^*-1},Z,D=0]$ is the average change in outcomes over time conditional on $X_{t^*}$, $X_{t^*-1}$, and $Z$ among the untreated group.
+Under \Cref{ass:conditional-parallel-trends}, this is the path of outcomes that, conditional on $X_{t^*}(0), X_{t^*-1}$, and $Z$, the treated group would have experienced if they had not participated in the treatment.
+The next expectation is over the distribution of $X_{t^*}(0)$ (conditional on $X_{t^*-1}, W_{t^*-1}$, and $Z$) for the untreated group.
+Under \Cref{ass:cov-unc}, this is the same conditional distribution that $X_{t^*}(0)$ follows for the treated group.
+Finally, the outside expectation is over the distribution of $X_{t^*-1}$, $W_{t^*-1}$, and $Z$ for the treated group and, therefore, allows for these variables to be distributed differently in the treated group relative to the untreated group.